-- identify and compare the suitability of a variety of everyday materials, including wood, metal, plastic, glass, brick, rock, paper, and cardboard for particular uses - find out how the shapes of solid objects made from some materials can be changed by squashing, bending, twisting, and stretching
+- identify and compare the suitability of a variety of everyday materials, including wood, metal, plastic, glass, brick, rock, paper and cardboard for particular uses - find out how the shapes of solid objects made from some materials can be changed by squashing, bending, twisting and stretching

 Pupils should identify and discuss the uses of different everyday materials so that they become familiar with how some materials are used for more than one thing (metal can be used for coins, cans, cars and table legs; wood can be used for matches, floors, and telegraph poles) or different materials are used for the same thing (spoons can be made from plastic, wood, metal, but not normally from glass).
 They should think about the properties of materials that make them suitable or unsuitable for particular purposes and they should be encouraged to think about unusual and creative uses for everyday materials.
-Pupils might find out about people who have developed useful new materials, for example John Dunlop, Charles Macintosh, or John McAdam.
+Pupils might find out about people who have developed useful new materials, for example John Dunlop, Charles Macintosh or John McAdam.

-Pupils might work scientifically by comparing the uses of everyday materials in and around the school with materials found in other places (at home, the journey to school, on visits, and in stories, rhymes, and songs); observing closely, identifying, and classifying the uses of different materials, and recording their observations.
+Pupils might work scientifically by: comparing the uses of everyday materials in and around the school with materials found in other places (at home, the journey to school, on visits, and in stories, rhymes and songs); observing closely, identifying and classifying the uses of different materials, and recording their observations.

-habitat changes throughout the year.
-Pupils should explore possible ways of grouping a wide selection of living things that include animals, flowering plants, and non-flowering plants.
+animals, flowering plants and non-flowering plants.
 Pupils could begin to put vertebrate animals into groups, for example: fish, amphibians, reptiles, birds, and mammals; and invertebrates into snails and slugs, worms, spiders, and insects.